yak3d/yak3d.github.io/index.markdown

 Here's a *very* early look at the bar in Terminus rendered in Unreal Engine.
 ![early terminus](./media/early_terminus.png)

+### Immersive Books
+This will be a lore friendly series of mods that seeks to bulk up the amount of lore in the game.
+It will do this by taking concepts mentioned in the game thus far and expanding on them with short stories, advertisements, essays etc.

+The books will be hand placed in certain environments and also added to level lists where applicable.

+#### Immersive Books - AI + Cybernetics
+This first entry in this mod series will add books about AI and cybernetics.
+While both concepts are briefly mentioned in the game, these books will seek to expand on them and maybe even lend themselves to a future cybernetics mod 😉.

 ### Mod Template
 Not a mod but may help you structure your mods as you work on them.
 It's meant to be used with Spriggit and BSArch.
 It contains scripts to pack/unpack your archives and ESPs into their loose files/YAML respectively, build for releases and snapshots etc.